Mehmet Shehu: Partisan life

 Shehu volunteered for the war in Spain, illegally crossing the border between France and Spain in November 1937.
 Once in Spain, he joined the 13th Interbrigade (the Garibaldi Brigade) and quickly rose to become the Deputy Commander of the 4th Battalion of the Garibaldi Brigade.
 He became a member of the Spanish Communist Party in December 1937.

-After the war in Spain, when the International Brigades and the Spanish Republican Army withdrew to France, Shehu was interned on February 9, 1939, in a French concentration camp by the regimes of Daladier, Paul Reynaud, and Pétain.
+After the war in Spain, when the International Brigades and the Spanish Republican Army withdrew to France, Shehu was interned on February 9, 1939, in a French concentration camp by the governments of Daladier, Paul Reynaud, and Pétain.
 He remained there for 40 months and became a member of the Party Committee of the camp.

-Mehmet Shehu's military career began in 1942 when he returned to Albania under Italian occupation and promptly joined the Albanian Communist Party and the Albanian resistance in Mallakastra.
+Shehu's military career began in 1942 when he returned to Albania under Italian occupation and promptly joined the Albanian Communist Party and the Albanian resistance in Mallakastra.
 He was regarded as highly successful and victorious in battles such as Gjorm, Tepelena, and Tirana.
 By 1943, he had been elected as a candidate member of the Central Committee of the Communist Party.
 Due to his military expertise, he quickly rose to become the commander of the 1st Partisan Assault Brigade in August 1943.
 Subsequently, he led the 1st Partisan Assault Division of the National Liberation Army.
 He served as a member of the Anti-Fascist Council of National Liberation, the provisional government, from 1944 to 1945.

 In 1944, he was promoted to Major General and became the Second Assistant to the Chief of Staff.